jSpike/md5-hash-generator-using-java/README.md

 # md5-hash-generator-using-java
-Its an implementation of md5 algorithem using java
+Its an implementation of md5 algorithem using java.

+# All Querys please contact on jspike team!!!